noahbclarkson/Auto-Tune/README.md

 port: 8123

   The maximum length in data points that the trade-short.html will show (this doesn't affect data)
+  Info: When the time-period is set to 10, 144 is one day.
-maximum-short-trade-length: 100
+maximum-short-trade-length: 144

   Server name that will show up in commands and requests
-server-name: 'Auto-Tune Test Server'
+server-name: 'My Server'

-  Automatic Pricing Model - set this to exponential for best results
-  Options: Basic | Advanced | Exponential
-pricing-model: 'Exponential'

   Time Period in minutes
   Info: This should be around a tenth of the total items in your shop (i.e with 150 items this would be 15) to prevent overload
   Info: When decreasing or increasing this adjust your volatility settings accordingly
-time-period: 10
+time-period: 5

   The amount of menu rows in the GUI shop, value of 4-6.
 menu-rows: 6

   GUI Shop Menu title
-menu-title: 'Auto-Tune Shop'
+menu-title: 'Shop'

   Message sent for players with no permission
 no-permission: '&eYou do not have permission to perform this command'